Technosoft2000/docker-calibre-web/README.md

 > Output is: 755 calibre 100 calibre 1029
 > Permissions: 755
 > Assigned group: calibre
+ln: failed to create symbolic link '/calibre-web/app/gdrive.db': File exists
 > Assigned group ID: 100
 > Assigned owner: calibre
 > Assigned owner ID: 1029
 > Using permissions for checks: 0755
 > The user calibre:1029 is the owner and has write access at /calibre-web/config [INFO] 'app.db' and 'gdrive.db' will be linked into /calibre-web/config
-> create 'app.db' link /calibre-web/app/app.db assigned to source /calibre-web/config/app.db
+> 'app.db' link /calibre-web/app/app.db exists already and won't be recreated
-> change the ownership of /calibre-web/app/app.db to calibre:calibre
 > create 'gdrive.db' link /calibre-web/app/gdrive.db assigned to source /calibre-web/config/gdrive.db
 > change the ownership of /calibre-web/app/gdrive.db to calibre:calibre
 [INFO] Checking permissions of the books directory: /books